EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 HotPocket Connected.
 ```

 Do not terminate the client application.
 We'll keep it connected.
-(You can terminate it anytime with ctrl+C)
+(You can terminate it anytime with Ctrl+C)

 You may recall that previously our contract was printing `Connected users 0` in the logs.
 Now, with the client application connected, let's look at HotPocket smart contract logs via a different terminal window using the command `hpdevkit logs 1`.